Solacers

-Solacers is a 2012 memoir written by Iranian-American author Arion Golmakani.
+Solacers is a 2012 fiction written by Iranian author Arion Golmakani.
 The book is a first-person narrative about an abandoned boy growing up on the streets in 1960s Iran, before the Iranian Revolution of 1979.

 Awards

 2012 Finalist Nonfiction, William Saroyan International Prize for Writing- Stanford University Libraries.

-Other Editions
+Other editions

-In 2013 Solacers was translated into Persian as Alireza and German as Beraubte Wut.
+In 2013 Solacers was translated into Persian, by Shadi Hamedi, as Alireza and German as Beraubte Wut.